bishalk21/restaurant-js/README.md

   always call hooks inside the component and at the top level of the component (best practice)

   never call hooks inside loops, conditions, or nested functions (best practice)

+  single responsibility principle (best practice)
+  - each component should have a single responsibility (best practice)

 ```